 The prospect of a psychiatric hospitalization can be very traumatic for the entire family.
 Having the answers to some of these questions can help.

 Colorado law provides that anyone who is 15 or older may seek treatment, with or without the consent of his or her parent or legal guardian.
-However, the person who provides treatment may, with or without the consent of someone who is 15 or older, advise the parent or legal guardian of the services the child needs or the services given.
+However, the person who provides treatment may, with or without the consent of someone who is 15 or older, inform the parent or legal guardian that the child is receiving services, or needs services.

 A child who is younger than 15 who is seeking voluntary hospitalization must have an independent interview.
-The independent interviewer, who must be a professional person, will interview the minor and do a careful investigation.
-This investigation includes talking with the parent or legal guardian, school, associated agencies and others.
-Based on these interviews, the professional must determine that the minor is mentally ill and needs to go into the hospital.
-The professional also must determine that placing the minor in a less restrictive treatment setting/program is inappropriate, unavailable and that hospitalization will be helpful.
+The independent interviewer must be a professional person.
+They will interview the minor and do an assessment.
+This assessment includes talking with the parent or legal guardian, school, associated agencies and others.
+Based on these interviews, the professional will decide whether or not the minor is mentally ill and needs to go into the hospital.
+In order for the child to be admitted to the hospital on an involuntary status, the evaluation must show that:

 If the child is a ward of the Department of Social Services, (DSS) the child must have a Guardian Ad Litem or a petition to appoint one must be filed with the court.